JetBrains/lets-plot-skia/devdocs/DEVELOPMENT.md

 ### Building Skiko for Android

+*This step is required when the current version of the Skiko library is not compatible with the new Compose Multiplatform version.*

 To workaround for the [#761](https://github.com/JetBrains/skiko/issues/761) and use latest version of skiko library, we need to build the library manually.
 The process may be a bit tricky, but in general it works as follows:
 - Install `NDK` and `CMake` using `Tools -> Android -> Android SDK Manager`, `SDK Tools` tab.
 - Clone the [Skiko](git@github.com:JetBrains/skiko.git) repository